Abortions will not let you forget.

 Email Poem |

-Analysis and Comments on The Mother
+Comments, Analysis, and Meaning on The Mother

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Mother here.